karacomak/ML/README.md

 # Machine Learning & Pattern Recognition
 The repository contains machine learning algorithms, dimension reduction techniques and necessary functions which are developed to be final project of machine learning & pattern recognition course in PoliTo.
-(Only NumPy library  is used in development.)
+(Only NumPy library  was used in development.)

 ### The machine learning algorithms